-I know . . . you can't wait to see the recipe for the incredible gluten-free cupcake . . . but first, I need to tell you why my site looks a little different today:
+I know . . . you can't wait to see the recipe for the incredible gluten free peppermint ganache cupcakes . . . but first, I need to tell you why my site looks a little different today:

 I am so excited to not only have the honor of helping kick off OneCreativeMommy.com’s 12 Days of Christmas Holiday Series and Group Giveaway event with a gluten free Christmas treat recipe, but also to be part of this week’s Gluten Free Monday – one of my favorite food allergy friendly recipe linky parties! - Devin @ Nom Yum & Free

 In the Christmas spirit and because I LOVE cupcakes, I am sharing a wintry fresh recipe for peppermint candy cane cupcakes with chocolate peppermint ganache filling.
 Beyond just being gluten-free, this recipe is vegan and free of the top 8 most common food allergens (gluten, dairy, egg, soy, tree nuts, peanuts, fish, and shellfish).
 This allergy-friendly Christmas cupcake unites a soft moist vanilla cupcake (with a hint of peppermint), the wintery cool of a homemade chocolate peppermint ganache filling, and a light melt-in-your-mouth buttercream frosting with fresh bursts of candy cane flavor.